 What is Functional Medicine?

 Functional medicine is personally tailored medicine.
 It deals with primary prevention and underlying causes of chronic disease rather than simply removing or masking symptoms once they arise.
 Functional medicine emphasizes true healing, treatment of the person rather than a disease, and a partnership of joint responsibility between doctor and patient, with the patient carrying most of the load.
 It also embraces the most current science in diagnosing early abnormalities that eventually lead to chronic illness.
 It requires a detailed understanding of each patient’s genetic, biochemical, and lifestyle factors and leverages that data to direct personalized treatment plans that lead to improved patient outcomes.

-In light of the above points, I view functional medicine as a complement to traditional medicine and not an alternative.
+I view functional medicine as a complement to traditional medicine and not an alternative.
 Systems of health protection should work together where possible.
 One approach cannot serve all of “heaven and earth.”

 Why Do We Need Functional Medicine?